DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 When you have successfully completed your training, you will be awarded [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts), a professional qualification valued globally.

 QTS will allow you to teach in all schools in England.
-Some courses combine QTS with a [postgraduate certificate in education (PGCE)](/what-is-a-pgce) or a [postgraduate diploma in education (PGDE)](/what-is-a-pgce).
+Some courses combine QTS with a [postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE)](/what-is-a-pgce).
 These are optional: you do not need a PGCE or PGDE to teach in England.

 [Read teachers' stories about the rewards of training to teach in England](/blog).

 ## Other ways to train

-You can also apply to train to teach in [Wales](https://educators.wales/home), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).
+You can also apply to [train to teach in Wales](https://educators.wales/home), [train to teach in Scotland](https://teachinscotland.scot/) or [train to teach in Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

 If you don’t want to come to England to study you can apply to train for international qualified teacher status (iQTS).
 This meets the same high standards as [English qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) and, if successfully completed, leads to the automatic award of QTS.